Frequently Asked Questions

 - abscesses or cysts

 Finding and treating dental problems at an early stage can save money, time and unnecessary discomfort.
 Detection of damage to oral structures is not visible during a regular dental service or exam.
 If you have a hidden tumor, X-rays may even help save your life.

 How often X-rays should be taken depends on the patient’s individual dental health needs.
 Your dentist will review your history, examine your mouth and then decide whether you need radiographs and what type.

-It is important to recognize that just as each dental patient is different.
-The scheduling of X-ray exams be individualized for each patient.
+It is important to recognize that just as each dental patient is different, the scheduling of X-ray exams must be individualized for each patient.
 If you are a new patient, the dentist may recommend radiographs to determine the present status of the hidden areas of your mouth and to help analyze changes for the future.
 If you have had recent X-rays at your previous dentist, our dentists may ask you to have those radiographs forwarded.

 Children may need X-rays more often than adults, because their teeth and jaws are still developing and their teeth are more likely to be affected by tooth decay.

 When X-rays pass through your mouth during a dental service exam, more X-rays are absorbed by the denser parts (such as teeth and bone), than by the soft tissues (such as cheeks and gums).
 These rays then strike the film to give us a glimpse of the mouth, creating an image called a radiograph.

 Teeth appear lighter because fewer X-rays penetrate to reach the film.
 Because of more X-ray penetration – infections, tooth decay, gum disease, including changes in the bone and ligaments holding teeth in place will appear darker.
 Depending on the type of material used for the restoration, dental restorations (fillings, crowns) may appear lighter or darker.

 These radiographs allow the dentist to safely and accurately detect hidden abnormalities.